amolpednekar/blockchain-demystified/multichain/README.md

 $ mv multichaind multichain-cli multichain-util /usr/local/bin (to make easily accessible on the command line)
 ```

+### Installing MultiChain on Windows
+Download https://www.multichain.com/download/multichain-windows-1.0.6.zip and extract its contents to your chosen directory.

 ## Testing

 Test by checking that you are able to access multichaind, multichain-cli and multichain-util binaries from the command line.

-## Installing MultiChain on Windows - Download pre-requisites
-Download https://www.multichain.com/download/multichain-windows-1.0.6.zip and extract its contents to your chosen directory.

 ## Getting Started with MultiChain